NHERI-SimCenter/WE-UQ/Examples/weuq-0013/README.rst

    u_* = \frac{\kappa U_H}{\log(H/z_0)}.

 As shown in :numref:`fig-we13-2`, the log-law fit is reasonable for most part of the boundary layer height.
 However, in the upper part of the domain i.e., :math:`z > H(200 m)` it shows some deviation.
-For cases with larger deviation from log-law, a more accurate wind profiles develope by Deaves and Harris (D&H model) need to be used ([Cook1997]_).
-These profiles present a better description the ABL turbulence , and are also adopted in [ESDU2001]_ standards.
+For cases with larger deviations from log-law, a more accurate wind profiles developed by Deaves and Harris (D&H model) need to be used ([Cook1997]_).
+These profiles present a better description of the ABL turbulence and are also adopted in [ESDU2001]_ standards.

 .. _fig-we13-2: